-- Only uses Lavazza capsules
+- No coffee grounds, only uses Lavazza capsules

-For a semi automatic option that will whip up nice espressos with minimum effort, the Mr. Coffee espresso maker is a good budget option.
+For a semi automatic espresso machine option that will whip up nice espressos with minimum effort, the Mr. Coffee espresso maker is a good budget option.
 It not only has a well known brand but it also delivers simple easy to make espressos that are flavorful and satisfying to make.

 - How many cups does it make?
 There is enough water capacity to make 3 cappuccinos or 3 lattes total.

 - Is it easy to clean?
 The Mr. Coffee espresso maker does come with an automatic cleaning function.
-Although some have reported it needs several runs to get it clean, especially the milk frother.
+However, some have reported it needs several runs to get it clean, especially the milk frother.

 - Fast heating: Hot coffee fast is the mantra you and I live by these days.
-Luckily the thermocouple heating system built into this machine delivers on this nicely.
+Luckily the thermocouple heating system built into this espresso machine delivers on this nicely.

 - Machine is fairly loud